 In Arabidopsis thaliana, there are eight TAS loci of four families and many other phased siRNA-producing loci.
 Most of the sRNAs emerging from these loci are not AGO-competent and have no known biological role.
-However, some of them have evolved to target host genes.
-Only the TAS3-derived tasiARF is conserved among the land plants [24-26].
+However, some of them have been evolved to target host genes.
+Only the TAS3-derived tasiARF is conserved among the land plants [50-52].
 We wondered if the virus also blocks the production of other tasiRNAs or if this phenomenon is specific to the TAS3 pathway, therefore, we analyzed their expression profiles.
-Surprisingly, unlike the tasiARF, all the investigated functional tasiRNAs were virus-induced (Fig 12), except for the phosphate starvation-induced TAS4-siR81 [39,92] which is scarcely expressed under our circumstances.
+Surprisingly, unlike the tasiARF, all the investigated functional tasiRNAs were virus-induced (Fig 10), except for the phosphate starvation-induced TAS4-siR81 [69,70] that is scarcely expressed under our circumstances.